Eczema and Psoriasis

 The difference between eczema and psoriasis

 Closely related to eczema, is another common skin condition, called psoriasis.
 Eczema is atopic dermatitis, whereby patches of skin become inflamed, itchy and red.
-In contrast, psoriasis, while still affecting the skin, is an autoimmune disease, characterized by patches of abnormal skin.
-They vary in severity, ranging from small spots to large scaly patches, which grace most of the body, and as an autoimmune condition there is no cure, and it is much more complex than eczema.
+In contrast, psoriasis, while still affecting the skin, is an autoimmune disease.
+It is characterized by patches of abnormal skin.
+They vary in severity, ranging from small spots to large scaly patches, which grace most of the body.
+There is no cure for Psoriasis.
+As an autoimmune condition, it is much more complex than eczema.

 What is Psoriasis all about?